-John Garrett serves as Director at For Grace and was instrumental in launching the organization in April 2002 along with his partner Cynthia Toussaint, who has suffered with CRPS (and later other over-lapping auto-immune conditions) for 35 years.
-Garrett has been partner and caregiver to Toussaint for 37 years.
+John Garrett serves as Director at For Grace and was instrumental in launching the organization in April 2002 along with his partner Cynthia Toussaint, who has suffered with CRPS (and over-lapping auto-immune conditions) for 36 years.
+Garrett has been partner and caregiver to Toussaint for 38 years.
 He has done extensive research about the gender disparity toward women in pain, compiling a comprehensive library on that issue along with specific chronic pain conditions.

 Garrett has assisted Toussaint in all aspects of media relations and advocacy regarding CRPS awareness and the pain gender divide.
 His work focuses on speech presentation, grant writing, research, media outreach and the development of branding strategies.
 Garrett has also advised California’s Department of Managed Health Care and other state agencies regarding pain management practices in the HMO industry.